 Have a look at the main processes in facility management:

 - Security: This is yet another significant aspect of protecting the office premises from unrestricted access.
-The technological development has led to the introduction of several security systems like biometrics which make certain that only the concerned people can enter the office.
+The technological development has led to the introduction of several security systems.
+Systems like biometrics which make certain that only the concerned people can enter the office.

 - Maintenance: Along with installing all the necessary equipment, another key aspect is to carry out maintenance works without fail.
-They should also conduct inspections to check if there is an issue in the working of the equipment.
+They should also conduct inspections to see if there is an issue with the working of the equipment.

 - Business continuity planning: A proactive approach and getting prepared for the worst scenarios are the qualities that every facility manager should have.
 Organizations should always have alternative plans when things don’t work as expected.